Battle of Two Sisters: Casualties

-Another 17 British marines in 45 Commando,"All three companies then fought brisk battles on their objectives, suffering eight killed and seventeen wounded in the process."
-Jigsaw Puzzles: Tactical Intelligence in the Falklands Campaign, Giles Orpen-Smellie, p. ?, Amberley Publishing Limited, 2022including platoon commanders (Lieutenants Fox, Dunning and Davies) were wounded.
-20 Argentines were killed in the first eleven days of June and the night of the battle, another 50 were wounded and 54 taken prisoner.
+including platoon commanders (Lieutenants Fox, Denning and Davies) were wounded.
+20 Argentines were killed in the first eleven days of June and the night of the battle, with 50 wounded and 54 taken prisoner.

-HMS Glamorgan, which was providing Naval gunfire support (NGS) stayed in her position to support the Royal Marine Commandos from Yankee Company who were pinned down.
-Glamorgan stayed past the time she was meant to leave and was hit by a land-based Exocet missile, fourteen crew were killed and more wounded as a result of this attack.
+HMS Glamorgan, which was providing Naval gunfire support (NGS) stayed in her position to support the Royal Marine Commandos who were pinned down.
+HMS Glamorgan stayed past the time she was meant to leave and was hit by a land-based Exocet missile, fourteen crew were killed and more wounded as a result of this attack.

-Awards received

-For bravery shown in the attack on Two Sisters, men from 45 Commando were awarded one DSO, three Military Crosses, one Distinguished Conduct Medal and four Military Medals.
-A commando from 29 Commando received a Military Medal as did a man from the M&AW Cadre.